Wells Fargo names BNY Mellon's Charles Scharf as CEO

 Wells Fargo & Co on Friday named Charles Scharf, the chief executive officer of Bank of New York Mellon , to its top job.

-REUTERS: Wells Fargo & Co on Friday named Charles Scharf, the chief executive officer of Bank of New York Mellon , to its top job.
+REUTERS: Wells Fargo & Co named banking veteran Charles Scharf as chief executive officer on Friday, the lender's third CEO since a wide-ranging sales scandal erupted three years ago.

-Wells Fargo interim CEO Allen Parker will continue to serve in the role until Scharf joins on Oct.
-21, the bank said.
+Scharf will take over from interim CEO Allen Parker, who was thrust into the position in March when former CEO Tim Sloan resigned abruptly.
+Sloan had said increased pressure from politicians and regulators had become a distraction in running the scandal-plagued bank.

-Parker, 64, was thrust into the position in March when former CEO Tim Sloan resigned abruptly, saying pressure from politicians and regulators had become a distraction in running the scandal-plagued bank.
+Scharf will take charge at a time when the bank is under a regulatory microscope and is working at rebuilding its tarnished reputation following the scandal.

-Scharf, also former Visa Inc CEO, serves on the board of Microsoft Corp .
+Internal and regulatory probes since the scandal have uncovered other issues in each of the bank's primary businesses, resulting in billions of dollars in fines, penalties and an unprecedented cap on its balance sheet by the Federal Reserve.

 Shares of Wells Fargo were up nearly 1per cent at US$49.31 in premarket trading.

-(Reporting by Munsif Vengattil in Bengaluru; Editing by Saumyadeb Chakrabarty and Anil D'Silva)
+(Reporting by Munsif Vengattil, Shariq Khan and Sweta Singh in Bengaluru; Editing by Saumyadeb Chakrabarty and Anil D'Silva)